-While The Joint Commission does not survey against specific HIPAA regulations, the standards do require compliance with applicable law and regulation.
+While The Joint Commission does not survey to specific HIPAA regulations, the standards do require compliance with applicable law and regulation.
 Standard DSCT.1 requires organizations to maintain the privacy and confidentiality of information.
 When an organization's staff is not present to monitor medical records storage areas, alternative approaches may be employed to protect privacy and confidentiality.
 Examples of such approaches may include ensuring that any individuals who are authorized to perform their duties in areas where medical records are stored, including contracted staff, understand their role in maintaining security and confidentiality, having such individuals sign a confidentiality statement, and ensuring that all medical records are closed and stored appropriately so that patient information would not be visible to unauthorized individuals.
 The organization needs to ensure that the medical records area is secured once the cleaning crew members have completed their duties.

 Manual: Advanced DSC - Primary Stroke Center

 Chapter: Clinical Information Management DSCT

 First published date: April 11, 2016 This Standards FAQ was first published on this date.